 If there is any criticism to be levelled against the book, it is that the authors introduce certain important ideas and then leave them hanging, pursuing another track.
 Thus on page 2 the idea of human security is introduced with no attempt to analyse it further.
 For instance, how does human security relate to state security?
 Are these two concepts in natural opposition to each other, or can a bridge be built between the concerns of the state and its citizens through good governance?

 Likewise, on page 11 the authors note that one of the major causes of internal conflict is poverty.
 Once again, however, this is not fully developed.
 For instance, the nexus between security and development and its implications for policy makers at national, regional and international levels are not explored.
 Consider the following: if poverty is one of the factors leading to war, then obviously a country’s national security policy can no longer be developed solely by the people in uniform.
 Other government departments from Finance to Trade and Industry to Agriculture also need to be involved.
-In this way, too, the shift from military to human security is practically realized.
+In this way, too, the shift from military to human security is practically realised.

 However, such criticism may be unduly harsh as the book simply aims to be an introductory reader to conflict resolution.
 In this, it succeeds magnificently and I have no qualms in recommending the book to policy-maker, academic or student.